cyber-prophet/bostrom-journal/BostromJournal001.md

 You can get Hydrogen by delegating BOOTs to Heroes in the [Dyson Sphere](https://cyb.ai/search/dyson%20shpere).

-- Use HFR menu to adjust freezing parameters and [investmint](https://cyb.ai/mint)
+- Use the HFR menu to adjust freezing parameters and [investmint](https://cyb.ai/mint)

 ### Grid (My Energy) [~](Qmdfb54D92tzTMLKNqVZuo74aN5yUHnk6kwcVK9Js6PTqn)